smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

         (a collection of all the available PTF save files for each numbered PTF).
     b.
-When an LSAM version matures, the LSCUMPTF save file will be divided into management segments, called \"partial PTF save files.\" There is a separate sub-sub-directory at the [SMA         Technologies]{.GeneralCompanyName} secure ftp server for these partial PTF save file, along with a PDF document of instructions that explains how to use these smaller collections.
+When an LSAM version matures, the LSCUMPTF save file will be divided into management segments, called "partial PTF save files."
+There is a separate sub-sub-directory at the [SMA         Technologies]{.GeneralCompanyName} secure ftp server for these partial PTF save file, along with a PDF document of instructions that explains how to use these smaller collections.